 Jaan Tollander de Balsch is a computational scientist with a background in computer science and applied mathematics.
-Professionally, he develops open-source software packages for scientific computing using the Julia language and Git-based workflows.
-He values producing properly-tested and documented software packages with clean APIs that other developers can understand and use.
-He has applied these skills for developing software packages for simulation algorithms and mathematical optimization models and running code on high-performance computing environments.
+Professionally, he applies his skills for technical writing, research software engineering, and scientific computing using tools such as Julia language, Git-based workflows, and Linux operating system.
+He values writing well-tested and documented open-source software packages with clean interfaces that other developers can understand and use.
+He has experience developing software packages for simulation algorithms and mathematical optimization models and running code on high-performance computing environments.
 You can learn more about his professional experience and skills by visiting the Resume page.

 I believe in the growing importance of computational methods and software engineering in science and business.
 Given the Julia language’s combined expressive and computational power, I predict it will dominate the field of computational science in the ‘2020s.
 I also hope that academia will begin to focus more on developing practical software packages with modern software engineering tools instead of writing abstract white papers for the legacy publishing industry.